Having a strong retirement plan can make a huge difference. Our team of investment and pension specialists can help.

 Final Salary Pension Schemes

-These are something we talk to a lot of new clients about due to the new rules surrounding pension freedoms.
-Sometimes it can be beneficial to change your pension however Final Salary Pensions offer valuable benefits and its important to get advice before making any changes to make sure they are suitable to your individual circumstances.
+In very limited circumstances it may be beneficial to change your final salary pension scheme.
+However these schemes include a lot of very valuable benefits and it is important to get advice before making any changes to make sure they are suitable to your individual circumstances.
 When getting advice make sure:

 - Is registered with the FCA